 Occasionally the abilities of a tensegrity to withstand stress are exceeded and a tension (or spacer) element will break.

-Our body may be modelled as a series of overlapping tensegrity structures.
+Our body may be modelled as a series of overlapping Potential Tensegrity Structures.

 If a tensioning element (muscle, ligament or tendon) is damaged or injured, other tension elements tighten up to protect the injured part where possible.

 Pain may result from exceeding the limits of these muscles to protect the injured area.
 It can also result from these "protective" elements being overworked.